-- Tell student teachers they are going to be role-playing school pupils. - Ask the student teachers to mention some jobs they know.
+- Ask the student teachers to mention some jobs they know.
 Use pictures of people in different jobs as cues to guide them. - Write the answers on the board and ask pupils to mime how each of these people practise their professions. - Sing the song once using 'barber'. - Before you sing again, ask student teachers to listen for the job.